doxeylab/learn-genomics-in-linux/task4/README.md

 ## Getting Started

-* Login to your linux environment as you did in task1.

-* Create a new folder for your task4
+* Login to your linux environment and create a new folder for task4

 ```
 mkdir task4  #creates folder